maevadevs/Go-Developer-Foundation/01-Hello-World/readme.md

 - This creates a `go.mod` file inside of the module folder
   - Contains the unique path for the module
-  - Contains the version of go used for the module
+  - Contains the version of Go used for the module
 - Typically, the path is on Github but it does not have to: It can be any path